Traffic signal preemption

 No image available

 [1] Federal Highway Administration.
-(2009).
-Manual on Uniform Traffic Control Devices for Streets and Highways, 2009 Edition.
+(2023).
+Manual on Uniform Traffic Control Devices.

 Abstract: The purpose of the Highway-Rail Crossing Handbook, 3rd Edition is an information resource developed to provide a unified reference document on prevalent and best practices as well as adopted standards relative to highway-rail grade crossings.
 The handbook provides general information on highway-rail crossings; characteristics of the crossing environment and users; and physical and operational changes that can be made at crossings to enhance the safety and operation of both highway and rail traffic over such intersections.
 The guidelines identified and potential alternative improvements presented in this handbook reflect current best practices nationwide.